-- 6.16 Supplementary Planning Documents (SPDs) are supporting documents and do not have the same status as Development Plan Documents. - 6.17 When preparing a Supplementary Planning Document community engagement will take place, although unlike when producing a Development Plan Document there is no Examination in Public.
+- 6.16 Supplementary Planning Documents (SPDs) are supporting documents and do not have the same status as Development Plan Documents. - 6.17 The stages of preparing a Supplementary Planning Document are similar to the stages in preparing a Development Plan Document, except there is no Examination in Public.
 In addition the level and scope of community involvement will depend on the nature of the document being produced.
 For example, consultation on a Design Statement is likely to be focused on the particular area to which it will directly apply. - 6.18 The Council will expect developers to follow similar consultation requirements for masterplans in the same manner as required for SPD's. - 6.19 The diagram below shows the key stages for preparing a Supplementary Planning Document.
 Each stage is described including when the Borough Council will carry out consultations.